soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/analysis/index.md

 is transparent and can definitely drive 99% of the earphones, and pretty much 95% of the headphones out there.

-The key takeaway is how ***only* low-fidelity systems produce audibly different sounds, while systems sound the same**.
+The key takeaway is how ***only* low-fidelity systems produce audibly different sounds, while hi-fi systems sound the same** (unless you listen at >100dB loud and your acoustically perfect room is 0dB quiet, which is not the case eh?).
 Another takeaway is **there's no improvement for sounding better, only sounding more true to the original signal**.

 > Audio fidelity is thus like evaluating monitor displays for pro photographers, or a good magnifier glass.